News and Noteworthy

 CMP Corridor Receives PUC Permit – NRCM Calls Decision Deeply Flawed

-The PUC decision last Thursday was covered widely by the Associated Press, TV, radio, and newspapers but it’s just one step in many reviews that CMP has to overcome.
+The PUC decision last Thursday was covered widely by TV, radio, and newspapers but it’s just one step in many reviews that CMP has to overcome.
 On the same day, residents of Starks voted to oppose the power line and the Bangor Daily News ran an in-depth investigation highlighting the personal impact of CMP’s troubled billing practices.

 In the opinion pages, George Smith penned a forceful piece opposing CMP’s corridor, reminding us “it would hurt the very thing that makes Maine special,” and we disagreed with the BDN editorial’s take that the Legislature shouldn’t weigh in on the project because CMP shouldn’t be allowed to circumvent local control for a for-profit power line with no benefit to reliability for customers.